 How Does the Climate Affect Centipede Grass in South Carolina?

-The exact timing of the spring green-up depends on the temperature and in South Carolina green-up temperature typically beings in April.
+The exact timing of the spring green-up depends on the temperature and in South Carolina green-up temperature typically begins in April.
 During the green up period, the new growth is very delicate and can be harmed by herbicides in weed and feed products.
 In addition, feeding too early can cause growth that may be damaged by late cold fronts.

 When is the Ideal Time to Fertilize Centipede Grass in South Carolina?